jrswdeveloper/GraduationProject/README.md

                     Camera Stabilizer Support </pre>

-**Software:**  <pre>PCL (Point Cloud Library) for cloud processing
+**Software:**  <pre>PCL (Point Cloud Library) for point cloud data processing
                C++
+               Java
-               Visual Studio 2015
+               Microsoft Visual Studio 2015
                Intel RealSense SDK 1.0
-               Intel RealSense R200 Depth Camera Manager 2.1.27.2853 Cloud Compare </pre>
+               Intel RealSense R200 Depth Camera Manager 2.1.27.2853 Cloud Compare
+               Eclipse </pre>

-This project consists of 3 stages which are 3D Image Processing, Path Planning and advancing the car with Arduino.
+This project consists of 3 stages which are 3D Image Processing(Computer Vision), Path Planning and Advancing the car with Arduino.
 But the last stage could not be realized due to the covid-19 pandemic, because my setup equipments are in the university.

 ## Stage 1 : 3D Image Processing